 Trinity School of Medicine holds the highest level of accreditation possible with CAAM-HP (Caribbean Accreditation Authority for Education in Medicine and other Health Professions).
 Furthermore, the curriculum is based on Liaison Committee on Medical Education (LCME) standards and earns recognition from the World Federation of Medical Education (WFME).
 Best of all, Trinity meets all standards put forth by the Education Committee for Foreign Medical Graduates (ECFMG) 2024 Rule that puts additional restrictions on foreign medical school graduates.

 Students who attend Trinity can use scholarships, grants, and loans to help finance their education.
 The Canadian federal and provincial governments recognize Trinity as an accredited institution and allow learners to use student loan programs at the school.
-Students with qualifying MCAT scores may also be eligible for financial aid scholarships and grants through the school.

 The average temperature in St. Vincent is 87 degrees year-round and averages about 12 hours of daylight each day.